Lajos Détári: Haladás

 Détári achieved promotion with Szombathelyi Haladás in 2003.
 On 27 August 2003, Détári resigned from his position even after his team made a good start.

 Ferencváros

 On 30 August 2011, Détári was appointed as the head coach of the Hungarian club Ferencváros due to the resignation of László Prukner after several defeats in the Hungarian League and the early farewell from the Europa League.
 Ferencváros won the first match with Détári by 2–0 against Zalaegerszeg which was coached by Ferencváros's former coach László Prukner.

+Personal life

+On 15 February 2024, he watched the UEFA Europa Conference League match between Olympiacos F.C. and Ferencvárosi TC at the Karaiskakis Stadium in Athens.
+He has his own seat at the stadium with his name on it.